cervenkam/fjp/README.md

 is actually a OS image, which can be booted, so commands like `dd` can be usefull.

+# Author
+* Martin &Ccaron;ervenka
+## Special thanks
+OS kernel has been inspired by previously used kernel created by me and these two guys:
+* Petr &Scaron;techm&uuml;ller
+* Anton&iacute;n Vrba
 # Compiler in action
 There are four testing **pl0** programs in the root folder of this project.
 If you compile and run these programs, you get this output: